Marree railway station: Early history

 Marree station opened on 7 February 1884 at what was then known as Hergott Springs as the terminus of the Central Australia Railway when it was extended from Farina.
 The line was extended to Coward Springs on 1 February 1888.
 The town and railway station were renamed as Marree in 1917.
 In 1891, the line was extended north to Oodnadatta, ultimately reaching Alice Springs in 1929.

 Conversion to dual gauge

-On 27 July 1957, Marree became a dual-gauge junction station, when the extension of a heavy-duty standard gauge line was opened originally to convey coal from Telford Cut to Stirling North since the capacity of the flood-prone, lightly constructed narrow gauge line from Port Augusta was inadequate for tonnages required to serve the new Playford A Power Station near Port Augusta, though the extension to Marree was also justified because of the cattle traffic.
-The narrow gauge line south of Marree remained operational for freight traffic until the standard gauge line was completed.
-As part of the new standard gauge line, the station was rebuilt with a new brick station building similar to those at Copley and Telford, an island platform to serve SG trains on one side and NG trains on the other, and a goods shed and platform for standard gauge trains.
+On 27 July 1957, Marree became a dual-gauge junction station, when the extension of the standard gauge line was opened originally to convey coal from Telford Cut to Stirling North since the capacity of the flood-prone, lightly constructed narrow gauge line from Port Augusta was inadequate for tonnages required to serve the new Playford A Power Station near Port Augusta, being extended to Marree to cater for cattle traffic.
+The narrow gauge line south of Marree remained operational until the standard gauge line was completed.
+As part of the new standard gauge line, the station was rebuilt with a new brick station building similar to those at Copley and Telford, an island platform to serve standard gauge trains on one side and narrow gauge trains on the other, and a goods shed and platform for standard gauge trains.